Bang Bang Baked Cauliflower Bites with Peanut

 The beaches are fluffy white sand with clear water.
 It’s truly beautiful.
 Additionally, the town is great with a lot of restaurant options, tons of activities for children and adults, as well as a fun night life.
 Not that we have a night life with kids in tow!

-Coincidentally, thinking of being on the beach made me cook healthier in the couple of weeks prior.
+Coincidentally, thinking of being on the beach made me cook healthier in a couple of weeks prior.
 I’ve been a little cauliflower crazy, I shared Baked Breaded Cauliflower Bites previously.
-Then, I made these Bang Bang Baked Cauliflower Bites with Sriracha sauce and no breading.
-I love the spicy flavor of these, especially when dipped in the Peanut Butter sauce.
-Creamy and smooth, the Peanut Butter Sauce works nicely with the Sriracha to cool them down.
-Less Bang Bang!
+Then, I made this Bang Bang Baked Cauliflower Bites with Sriracha sauce and no breading.
+I love the spicy flavor of these, especially when dipped in the Peanut

 Bang Bang Baked Cauliflower Bites